-It is important to remember that such an exact sequence always exists for the full grupoid $C^\ast$-algebras and that it always exists for the reduced grupoid $C^\ast$-algebra if the reduced and universal grupoid $C^\ast$-norms coincide \cite{WilliamsBook}[Prop.~5.2].
-If the reduced and universal norms do not coincide, there are explicit examples where the sequence of reduced grupoid algebras is not exact \cite{HigsonGAFA2002}.
+It is important to remember that such an exact sequence always exists for the full groupoid $C^\ast$-algebras and that it always exists for the reduced groupoid $C^\ast$-algebra if the reduced and universal groupoid $C^\ast$-norms coincide \cite{WilliamsBook}[Prop.~5.2].
+If the reduced and universal norms do not coincide, there are explicit examples where the sequence of reduced groupoid algebras is not exact \cite{HigsonGAFA2002}.
 Surprisingly, the counterexamples found in \cite{HigsonGAFA2002} are related in spirit to our applications, with the crucial difference that the groups appearing in our examples are amenable.
 Therefore, one should take extra care if our framework is to be applied to hyperbolic or fractal crystals, where the underlying groups are not amenable.